 Index this page:

-- The Safari – Day by day in detail – for thumbnail see OVERVIEW
+- The Safari – Day by dayl – for thumbnail see OVERVIEW

-- The Climb – Day by day in detail – for thumbnail see OVERVIEW
+- The Climb – Day by day – for thumbnail see OVERVIEW

 Please note – depending on many circumstances this itinerary might need to be modified at the sole discretion of Meet Me At The Top Inc, the Group Leader and/or the head guides.

-Day 1: The Safari begins with an early breakfast followed by vehicular transfer to our first game drive in Manyara National Park. . . overnight in the beautiful Highview Hotel near Karatu.
+Day 1 (July 3): The Safari drive begins with an early breakfast followed by vehicular transfer to our first game drive in Manyara National Park. . . overnight in the beautiful Highview Hotel near Karatu.

 Day 3 : Breakfast and full day game viewing in the Serengeti.
 We will have a picnic lunch and continue to leisurely explore and experience the African veldt and this world heritage site.
 Here the earth’s largest concentration of wild life still roams free!
 We are likely to see migratory wildebeest, zebra, buffalo, impala, gazelle, monkeys, hartebeest, eland, giraffes, buffalos, and hippos who crowd the shrinking lagoons.In the late evening, happy and tired and awed by the day’s experiences we will go back to the Wild Camp for rest, dinner and overnight.